 The Scottish Teachers' Superannuation Scheme is a contributory pension scheme administered and regulated by the Scottish Public Pensions Agency (an executive agency of the Scottish Government) on behalf of the Scottish Ministers.
 The Scottish Teachers' Superannuation Scheme is a defined benefit scheme but, as it is not possible to identify each participating council's share of the underlying liabilities on a consistent and reasonable basis, the Scottish Teachers' Superannuation Scheme is accounted for as if it were a defined contribution scheme.
-Throughout the year the council's rate of contribution as employer was 14.9% (14.9% in 2011-2012) and the employee rate is tiered and ranges from 6.4% to 10.6% (6.4% in 2011-2012).
-The council paid £1.646 million (£1.664 million in 2011-2012) for employer's contributions to the Scottish Public Pensions Agency. £0.305 million of expenditure (£0.292 million in 2011-2012) was charged to service revenue accounts in respect of "added years" pension enhancement termination benefits, representing 2.76% of employees' pensionable pay (2.62% in 2011-2012).
+Employer contributions are set on the basis of periodic reviews by the Government Actuary.
+Throughout the year the council's rate of contribution as employer was 14.9% (14.9% in 2012-2013) and the employee rate is tiered and ranges from 6.4% to 11.2% (6.4% to 10.6% in 2012-2013).
+Employer contribution rates for 2014-15 are expected to be the same as for 2013/14.
+The council paid £1.660 million (£1.646 million in 2012-2013) for employer's contributions to the Scottish Public Pensions Agency £0.310 million of expenditure (£0.305 million in 2012-2013) was charged to service revenue accounts in respect of "added years" pension enhancement termination benefits, representing 2.78% of employees' pensionable pay (2.76% in 2012-2013).